Order of Visit: High Point #10

 Had the English-speakers asked a follow-up question or two they might realized their mistake from the start.
 Or even learned the true name of nearby the mountain.

-According to Cherokee lore, a great flood swept over the land killing everyone except a few Cherokee families who sough refuge in a giant canoe.
+According to Cherokee lore, a great flood swept over the land killing everyone except a few Cherokee families who sought refuge in a giant canoe.
 The canoe ran aground at the summit of a forested mountain called Enotah.
 There was no wild game for the survivors to hunt and nowhere to grow crops among the trees, so the Great Spirit killed all the trees to help them with a place to plant food until the floodwaters subsided.

 With this knowledge, we too might have called this unique Appalachian mountain Enotah.